 Sometimes Futhorc organizes competitions in which adventurers race to be the first to complete a ruin dungeon and claim the final spell-scroll.

 The winner of the contest becomes a Caster, one of Futhorc's champions.

 Many participants rush to enter a copy of the dungeon as soon as the competition has begun.
 Others wait to learn from the hazy memories of defeated failures, knowing many competitive dungeons are so difficult that the contest will last for weeks before someone finally completes the dungeon.

 During these competition the technique of holding hands while going through the entry portal does not work.
 Everyone must attempt the dungeon solo.

 Voker knows that sometimes people get caught up in evil things.
 They cannot fully repent until an object is destroyed.
-Now and then the Lamia helps repentance happen by arranging a demolition contest in which her followers rush to change a troublesome situation.
+Now and then the Voker helps repentance happen by arranging a demolition contest in which her followers rush to change a troublesome situation.
 Voker never consults or warns the person being "helped".